Parental leave – 808-IPG-014

-This IPG is intended to clarify and provide guidance on the application of section 206.1 of Part III of the Canada Labour Code (Code) covering Parental leave.
+This Interpretation, Policy and Guideline (IPG) intends to clarify and provide guidance on the application of section 206.1 of Part III of the Canada Labour Code (Code) covering parental leave.

 There is a need to clarify when natural and adoptive parents are eligible for and can start parental leave.